Leivyoliv3ira/Leivyoliv3ira/README.md

 ## Leivy Oliveira
 🖤 Aluno do ensino medio cursando alura.

-**Leivyoliv3ira/Leivyoliv3ira** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
 ### Boas vindas ao meu perfil :blue_heart

 Meu nome é Leivy oliveira